ojroques/nvim-hardline/README.md

 # nvim-hardline

-A statusline / bufferline for Neovim written in Lua.
+A statusline for Neovim written in Lua.
 It is inspired by [vim-airline](https://github.com/vim-airline/vim-airline) but aims to be as light and simple as possible.